 - ENERGY STAR Certification: Appliances with the ENERGY STAR label meet strict energy efficiency standards set by the U.S. Environmental Protection Agency.
 These products use significantly less energy than their standard counterparts.

-- Smart Features: Many smart home appliances for energy efficiency come with features like scheduling, energy monitoring, and remote control.
+- Smart Features: Many smart home devices come with features like scheduling, energy monitoring, and remote control.
 These features help optimize usage and save energy.

 - High-Efficiency Performance: Look for terms like “high-efficiency” or “low-energy” in descriptions.
 For example, high-efficiency washers and dryers use less water and energy.